xebia-functional/second-bridge/README.md

 let tryParseCorrectString = Try<Int>(try self.convertStringToInt("47"))
 tryParseCorrectString.isFailure()					// false
 tryParseCorrectString.isSuccess()					// true

+// You can get the result of the operations through pattern matching... switch tryParseCorrectString.matchResult {
+        case .Success(let value): print("Result is \(value)")
+        case .Failure(let ex): print("There has been an exception!")
+        }

-let value = tryParseCorrectString.getOrElse(0)		// 47
+// ...or using convenience functions like getOrElse let value = tryParseCorrectString.getOrElse(0)		// 47

 let tryParseIncorrectString = Try<Int>(try self.convertStringToInt("47 Degrees"))